preignition/program-user-guide/accessible-data/survey/README.md

 - [x] Easy Read images
 - [x] British Sign Language videos

-Each session includes links to any training materials needed to complete that session.
+Each training session includes links to any training materials needed to complete that session.

 {% hint style="info" %}
-We suggest that you download these materials onto your computer before you start the session.
+We suggest that you download training materials onto your computer before you start the session.
 {% endhint %}

 ## Learning Outcomes

-There are two main learning objectives of this course.
+There are two main learning objectives of this training course.

-On completing this course;
+On completing this training course;

-1. You should feel confident building, testing, sharing and analysing surveys on Accessible Surveys.
+1. You should feel confident building, testing, sharing and analyzing surveys on Accessible Surveys.
 2. You should be aware of the advanced features offered by Accessible Surveys and know how to access support on these features.

-Each session of this course has its own learning outcomes.
+Each training session has its own learning outcomes.
 It is recommended that you are comfortable with the learning outcomes of a session before starting the next session.

 If need help or have suggestions for how this training course can be improved, please email us at contact@accessiblesurveys.com